SafeLives/roadmap/technical-doc/analysis-tech.md

 ![redash prices](../img/redash-prices.png)

- Redash automatically share the queries with other users of an organisation.
+ Redash automatically shares the queries with other users of an organisation.